Geochemistry and Mineralogy Research Group

 For quick analysis on elemental abundance

-For microfabrication in cm-scale sample and thin film preparation for TEM.
+For microfabrication in cm-scale sample and ultrathin film preparation for TEM

 NanoSIMS TEM